Dwight-Englewood/0207-Relic-Recovery/notebook/AutomaticCooldowns.md

 This functions similarly.
 To swap modes, the cooldown must be less than 0, to indiate that at least 30 loops have passed since the last mode swap.

 ## Results

+The automatic cooldowns on various functions of the robot allow the drivers to concentrate less on micro managing the robot's functions and focus more on placing glyphs.